Oxore/m68k-disasm/Readme.md

 # Motorola 68000 Disassembler

-> Disassemble into what `as` can assemble back
+> Disassemble some M68000 machine code into what an assembler can assemble again

-This project aims to be a disassembler that is capable to produce assembly code that GNU AS will translate into the same original machine code.
+This project aims to be a disassembler that is capable to produce assembly code that an assembler will translate into the same original machine code.
+It could be called a *matching disassembling*.
+GNU AS and Sierra ASM68 assemblers are currently supported.

 It's only use case for now is Sega Mega Drive / Genesis ROM hacking.
-I failed to find any way to disassemble SMD ROMs in such a way that it would be possible to assemble it back with GNU AS.
+I failed to find any way to disassemble SMD ROMs in such a way that it would be possible to assemble it back into binary.
 All disassemblers I tried produce either syntactically incompatible assembly listing, or it is not the same as original binary after translation into machine code.
 So I decided to build my own disassembler, that will do exactly what I need with full control over the process and maybe more.

 ![A typical use case flow](pipeline.svg)